bnnsoft/PRNProducerDemo/README.md

 # PRNProducerDemo
-Run the producer demo type at a Terminal command prompt:
+To run the producer type at a Terminal command prompt:

 java -jar PRNProducerDemo.jar